Ali Messaoud

-Ali Messaoud (born 13 April 1991) is a professional footballer who plays as an attacking midfielder.
-Born in the Metherlands, he represented Morocco at under-23 international level.
+Ali Messaoud (born 13 April 1991) is a retired professional footballer who played as an attacking midfielder.
+Born in the Netherlands, he represented Morocco at under-23 international level.

 Career

 On 20 July 2019, Danish 1st Division club Vendsyssel FF announced that they had signed Messaoud on a two-year contract.
 Vendsyssel confirmed on 15 January 2021, that Messaoud had returned to the Netherlands to join Roda JC Kerkrade.

+After a spell at SteDoCo in 2022, Messaoud returned to his former club Vendsyssel FF in July 2022, however, as assistant coach under manager Henrik Pedersen.
+He left the position in August 2023.

 International career

 Born in the Netherlands to Moroccan parents, Messaoud debuted for the Morocco national under-23 football team in a friendly 1–2 loss to the Ivory Coast U23s on 17 November 2010.